aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

    :param use_nac (optional): AiiDA BooleanData object.
 Determines if non-analytical corrections will be included in the phonon calculation.
 By default this option is True.

 - ph_settings: This object contains a dictionary with all input parameters for phonopy.
-See plugins section for moreinformation.
+See plugins section for more information.
     Additional dictionary entries can be added to request a remote phonopy calculation.
 See example in examples/workchains/launh_phonon_gan ::

     code: phonopy@cluster